-We hope Dockstore provides a reference implementation for tool sharing in the sciences.
-The Dockstore is essentially a living and evolving proof of concept designed as a starting point for two activities that we hope will result in community standards within the GA4GH:
+Dockstore provides a reference implementation for sharing computational analysis procedures in the sciences.
+It is essentially a living and evolving proof-of-concept designed as a starting point for three activities that we hope will result in community standards within the GA4GH:

-- a best practices guide for describing tools in Docker containers with CWL/WDL/Nextflow
+a best practices guide for describing tools in Docker containers with descriptor languages

-- a minimal web service standard for registering, searching and describing CWL-annotated Docker containers that can be federated and indexed by multiple websites similar to Maven Central
+a web service standard for registering, searching, and describing annotated Docker images that can be federated and indexed by multiple websites

-We also implement certain utilities such as file provisioning plugins that support the GA4GH DOS (Data Object Service) standard or command-line launchers that present a common interface across CWL and WDL as almost a polyfill to demonstrate what we wish to use over time natively.
+We also implement certain utilities such as file provisioning plugins that support the GA4GH DRS (Data Repository Service) standard or command-line launchers that present a common interface across CWL and WDL as a living and evolving example of what we wish to use over time natively.

-Several large projects in the Biosciences, specifically cancer sequencing projects such as PCAWG, PrecisionFDA, the Broad Institute, the University of California Santa Cruz, and Cancer IT at Sanger have registered between 10 and 60 workflows each in Dockstore as of August 2018.
+Several large projects in the biosciences have registered workflows on Dockstore, including cancer sequencing projects such as PCAWG, PrecisionFDA, the Broad Institute, the University of California at Santa Cruz, and Cancer IT at Sanger.
+Dockstore is also a component of several NIH-funded cloud ecosystems including BioData Catalyst, the AnVIL Project, and eLwazi.
 We hope this work will aid the community and promote the registration of a large number of high-quality workflows in the system.